• Skip to Content

 HIST 022 Mexican-American History 3 Units

-This course presents an historical overview of the Mexican-American experience beginning with Pre-Columbian history to the present.
-Emphasis will be on addressing the Indiginous contributions to the culture, Spanish conquest of Mesoamerica, exploitation of land, people and resources, occupation of the Southwest, and the dynamics between Anglo-Americans and Mexican-Americans.
+This course presents an historical overview of the Mexican-American experience in America beginning with Pre-Columbian history to the present.
+Emphasis will be on addressing the Indigenous contributions to the culture, Spanish conquest of Mesoamerica and colonization, exploitation of land, people and resources, colonial occupation of California, Southwest, and Southeast; Students will analyze the Americanization of Mexican immigrants and Mexican-Americans in the United States and compare with other cultural groups, and the tensions between Anglo-Americans and Mexican-Americans, and Mexican Americans and Mexican immigrants; There will be a focus on Mexican-American's American experience by examining their political, social, and economic conditions, and the fight for Civil Rights by examining the California and U.S. Constitutions.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L